muhammedp07/plscanner/README.md

 A simple yet effective phishing link scanner built with Python and Flask.
 This tool provides a web-based interface for users to check if a URL might be a phishing attempt.
 The application uses a custom phishing detection algorithm and features a modern neon-themed design.

+#Note

+The site is not yet hosted online.
+However, you can clone this repository and run the application locally to test it.

 ## Features

 - **Web Interface**: Enter URLs through an easy-to-use web form.